smarza/smz/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Prompt

+I'm using the Playground project to explorer some ideas to be implemented in my smz-store library.

+After polish all the store architecture I will move the code to the library and leave only the client demo code on the playground.

+The Store will have main 3 features: Resource Store, Global Store, Feature Store.

+1. Resource Store: this store represents the readonly that that the application will be consuming as resource.
+This Store is injected globally in the application and can be consumed anytime.
+The Resource store .
+For example, a list of something to be used in a dropdown list, or a schema list, or any entity list that doesn't change much.

+2. Global Store,